and sustainable business solutions -

 Repetition also has symbolic importance

 in our lives.
-Great state occasions, or church services, for example,
+Great state occasions, or church services, for

-(i.e. ritual).
-Repetition seems to mark out and enhance the significance
+with repetition (i.e. ritual).
+Repetition seems to mark out,

-Repetition is also used as an aid to
+Repetition is also used as an

-or in order to divert your own attention from
+over events, or in order to divert your own attention from

 the anxiety and stress or the events causing them.
 Watch people

 in highly stressful situations and you will see lots of repetitive

 anxiety.
 Think of rugby players getting ready to kick a conversion,

 or tennis players bouncing the ball too many times before

 At an extreme, the use of repetitive

 behaviour can tip over into Obsessive Compulsive Disorder,

 Coming closer to work life, think

 They provide a sense of reassurance and community, leading

 to greater commitment to the group.

-Repetition, therefore, is not just a
+Repetition, therefore, is not

+cohesion and performance.
 Creating rituals in order to foster

 cohesiveness and loyalty is one option.
 Taking it a step further,

 "cult of personality" option) is another.

 Repetition is also useful in getting

-people to accept their role or lot, or to come to terms with things
+people to accept their role or lot, or to come to terms with

-become used to their routine, and some of them
+that prisoners become used to their routine, and some of them

 find it very difficult to leave prison; repetition can make

-In summary, repetition is one of the
+In summary, repetition is one

-to the way we run the business, can completely
+understanding to the way we run the business, can completely

 change the way in which a business is managed.

 On the other hand, one of the

 distinctive things about human beings is that they become

 bored.
 That is, they become unhappy if a repetition series

 every day all their lives; most human societies put a premium

-on at least some variety in their diet,
+on at least some variety in their diet, and societies with

-of the world on offer, and many of the fruit and vegetables will
+the world on offer, and many of the fruit and vegetables will

 be flown in from all over the world.